 The best part of all of this is the low cost of the program!
 It’s just a $250 processing fee and airfare.
 Your host family will provide you with a room in their home, meals, and entertainment while you’re abroad.
 You then provide the same for your new host brother or sister when they stay with your family here in the United States!

-Applications are accepted year-round, but the deadline for having your best chance at getting your first choice of country is February 1.
+Applications (link below) are accepted year-round, but the deadline for having your best chance at getting your first choice of country is February 1.
 Your match will be made shortly after that and you and your parent(s) will attend an orientation in April or May.
 The orientation will cover the rules, regulations, insurance, packing and luggage suggestions, expected behavioral standards, and other general information.

 The actual dates of the exchange will be coordinated by you and your host family.
 Typically, summer exchange programs occur during June, July, and August when you are out of school.
 If you choose to make an exchange with a southern hemisphere country then your exchange partner will expect to come here during their long summer break in December and January.